Sunday, September 29, 2019

 Doh!

 Our ST conversion was developed by a familiar name from the 1980s, Peter Johnson.
-This wizball not only did all the coding but everything you see and hear too which is quite staggering when you think about it.
+This wizball did all the coding and everything you see and hear; quite staggering when you think about it.
 From the moment this loads up, I'm in love with its authentic intro!
 Okay, it's short but it works and features that zappy music!

 Check out these screenshots.
 Crisp, colourful and arcade faithful...